Board of Director terms and duties are outlined in SERNW’s by-laws, Article V

 Director at Large – Matt Hilz – Matt is a restoration professional based in Portland, Oregon.
 He works with Biohabitats on stormwater, green infrastructure, and large-scale instream restoration projects.
 Matt brings experience from the National Park Service and local ecological restoration firms, and holds a B.S. in Biology with a focus in Plant Sciences.
 He is especially passionate about engaging young people in conservation and encouraging local citizen science.

-Director at Large – Robert Magill – Robert is a wildlife conservation biologist with decades of experience in restoration and species management.
+Secretary – Robert Magill – Robert is a wildlife conservation biologist with decades of experience in restoration and species management.
 He is a Certified Wildlife Biologist and holds an M.S. in Wildlife Management, a professional certificate in Nonprofit Administration, and a Certified Ecological Restoration Practitioner-in-Training (CERPIT) designation through SER.
 Robert has held multiple leadership roles within The Wildlife Society (TWS), including with the Colorado and Pacific Northwest chapters, and led the effort for TWS to become a Supporting Partner of the UN Decade on Ecosystem Restoration.
 His current work focuses on advancing landscape-scale restoration and rewilding, and promoting wildlife as a measure of ecological recovery.

-Becky Reed SERNWDirector at Large – Becky Reed – Becky works at The Nature Conservancy, partnering with conservation teams across the Africa region in implementing adaptive management strategies and consulting on emerging technologies for conservation applications.
+Director at Large – Becky Reed – Becky works at The Nature Conservancy, partnering with conservation teams across the Africa region in implementing adaptive management strategies and consulting on emerging technologies for conservation applications.
 She has long been involved in ecological restoration as a volunteer, growing native plants, collecting seeds, and planting with local organizations near her home in Boise.
 Becky also served as a founding board member of a nonprofit dedicated to preserving the sagebrush steppe ecosystem in the Oregon, Idaho, and Nevada region.
 Her greatest passion lies in the early stages of organizational development: building strategy, supporting teams, fostering operational growth, and developing enduring partnerships.

-Joy Woods SERNWDirector at Large | Joy Wood – Recently joining the Board, Joy is a Certified Ecological Restoration Practitioner.
+Director at Large | Joy Wood – Joy is a Certified Ecological Restoration Practitioner, and she joined the SERNW board in 2024.
 She offers technical expertise to municipalities with stewardship and community engagement programs, empowering them to maximize their ecological restoration potential.
-Additionally, Joy provides planning for small-scale forestry restoration.
-She has been active in organizing the UWBG Ecological Restoration Symposium since 2018.
+She also provides planning for small-scale forestry restoration.
+Joy has been active in organizing the University of Washington Botanic Gardens Ecological Restoration Symposium since 2018.

 Open Board Positions